preetisawant/cloud-foundry/updating-scaling.md

 ## Scaling the CFEE infrastructure
 {: #scale}

+Users need the following permissions to be able to add or remove Cloud Foundry cells to a CFEE instance:
+* _Administrator_ role or higher to a CFEE instance.
+* _Operator_ role or higher to the Kubernetes cluster into which the CFEE is provisioned.

 To add application cells in your CFEE instance:
 1. Go to the [{{site.data.keyword.Bluemix_notm}} dashboard](https://console.bluemix.net/dashboard/apps/) and open the {{site.data.keyword.cfee_full_notm}} where you want add cells.